Generally speaking, an

 Search engines actually respond much better to the second form of URL, and that’s why they’ve become so popular in recent years.
 It’s also why URL rewriting has become one of the most common uses of the

-.htaccess file, even among website owners and content management administrators who otherwise have no knowledge of the file itself.
+.htaccess file, even among users that have limited knowledge of the file itself.
 Most content management platforms are actually able to create and modify the

 .htaccess document on their own, reducing or eliminating the need for administrator intervention.